Al-Mansur Ali II, Imam of Yemen: Second reign (1844–1845)

-Third reign
+Third reign (1849–1850)

 The Ottoman Turks returned to the Tihamah in 1849 and al-Mutawakkil Muhammad was summoned to submit.
 The imam accompanied a Turkish army to San'a.
 However, the day after the arrival of the detachment to the city, it was furiously attacked by the locals, supposedly enjoined by the imam.
 The Turkish commander Tefvik Pasha, who was badly wounded, immediately deposed al-Mutawakkil Muhammad and raised al-Mansur Ali to the imamate for the third time.
 Soon after, the Turks retreated to Hudaydah in the Tihamah.
 With the Turks gone, the power struggles continued in the rump Zaidi state.
 Al-Mansur Ali threw al-Mutawakkil Muhammad in prison and had him beheaded in December 1849.
 In June 1850 he was deposed for the third time by a rising headed by a distant relative called al-Mu'ayyad Abbas.

-Fourth reign
+Fourth reign (1851)

 When al-Mu'ayyad Abbas was imprisoned by yet a rival imam, al-Mansur Ahmad, al-Mansur Ali collected a force of Hashid and Bakil tribesmen, surrounded San'a, and forced the rival to flee.
 Thus he was formally appointed imam for the fourth time (February 1851).
 However, he was unable to prevail against other claimants.
 In the same year 1851, while he was out on an expedition to the central plateau, al-Mutawakkil Muhammad's son al-Hadi Ghalib rose against him.
 Al-Hadi was appointed imam, and he generously declined to take full vengeance on his father's murderer.
 Al-Mansur Ali, however, lost his property.
 He continued to live in the vicinity of San'a, and in 1870 reportedly co-wrote a letter that invited the Porte back to end the chaos of the highlands.